-KPI stands for Key performance indicators, and KPI Report is used to measure the progress of a company against the business objectives.
-Companies use KPI reporting to evaluate and improve their performance; relevant KPI's metrics are specifically created for the productive reporting of KPIs.
+KPI, short for Key Performance Indicators, is a system used to measure the progress of a company.
+Businesses use KPI reporting to evaluate and improve their performance, while KPI metrics were made for productive KPIs reporting.

-The goal of KPI reports is to not only set the targets to achieve but also ensure that the whole organization is aligned to achieve that target.
+The goal of KPI reports is setting goals and ensuring the whole organization is aligned to achieving them.

 Choose the Right Keys for Your Business